 SF Bark & Ride takes off all major holidays.
 You will receive notice of all holidays in advance via email.
-It will also be posted on www.sfbarkandride.com.
-SF Bark & Ride is closed for one week each summer, and for two weeks each winter.
+It will also be posted on sfbarkandride.com.
+SF Bark & Ride is closed for one week each Spring and Summer, and for two weeks each Winter.

 When the weather gets warm the fleas come out!
 Please be extremely diligent with making sure your dog gets their flea meds every month.
 All the dogs in the pack are depending on it!
 Ask your vet for the best flea med for your dog.